oresat/oresat-linux/images/README.md

   - `generic` - A generic image for custom OreSat boards.
 All other images are derived from this image.
   - `gps` - The image the OreSat's GPS board.
-  - `live` - The image for the OreSat Live board.
+  - `dxwifi` - The image for the OreSat DxWiFi board.
   - `star-tracker` - The image for the OreSat's Star Tracker board.

 ## Notes on images generated